How does IPv6 Protection work?

 2

-Navigate to Network & Internet > Change adapter options.
+Navigate to Network & Internet Advanced network settings Change adapter options.

-If you don't see this option, click the Start button, type network connections in the search box and press Enter.
+If you can’t find this option, click the Start button, type “network connections” in the search box and press Enter.

 3

-Right-click your connection (usually Ethernet or Wi-Fi), and select Properties.
+Right-click your connection (typically Ethernet or Wi-Fi), and select Properties.

 4

-You can follow the same steps to enable your IPv6 traffic again.
+You can follow the same steps above to re-enable your IPv6 traffic again.
 See this Microsoft article for more information.

 Common Questions